bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/articles/webdev-tools.md

 ## Web Design and Prototyping Tools

-It’s not enough just to know how to code.
+It's not enough just to know how to code.
 Part of being a web designer is understanding what goes into good UI and [UX design](https://paperform.co/blog/in-conversation-kyro-samaan/)—from prototyping and wire-framing to creating a visual language for your app.
 These [design tools](https://paperform.co/blog/ux-design-tools/) are vital.

 ### 30. Figma

-Only a few years ago, if you wanted a professional design tool you’d need to spend a whole lot of cash and download complex software.
+Only a few years ago, if you wanted a professional design tool you'd need to spend a whole lot of cash and download complex software.
 Not anymore.

 With [Figma](https://www.figma.com/ui-design-tool/), you get everything you need to design for the web, completely free and accessible from any browser.
 From UI, UX and [graphic design](https://paperform.co/blog/graphic-design-tools/) to wire-framing and diagramming, Figma truly is the all-in-one platform for your design needs.

-It’s like LEGO for web devs.
+It's like LEGO for web devs.
 Need to mock up a mobile app?
 Design an entire UI?
-Build your client’s dream website from scratch?
+Build your client's dream website from scratch?
 Just use the drag-and-drop editor and away you go.
 With version history you can even collaborate in real-time and not worry about breaking things.

-There’s a reason the whole internet is raving about it—Figma’s a rare tool that you will find yourself actively looking for reasons to use.
-It’s not hyperbole when we say that it’s seriously the only design tool you’ll need.
+There's a reason the whole internet is raving about it—Figma's a rare tool that you will find yourself actively looking for reasons to use.
+It's not hyperbole when we say that it's seriously the only design tool you'll need.

 ### 31. Adobe XD